Smoke Notes Cigar Reviews: Heritage by Dunhill

 - The finish started out as a dark roast coffee, but then abruptly transitioned into a silky cream and earth.

-- Later in the smoke, a smooth spearmint popped up in the finish with a mild sweetness coating the overall profile.
+- Later in the smoke, a smooth spearmint popped up in the finish with a subtle sweetness coating the overall profile.

 Flavor Report: Vegetal, Pepper, Nutmeg, Earth, Dark Roast Coffee, Cream, Almond Italian Soda, Spearmint